pradeepgitbit/Bash-Shell-Scripting/README.md

 # Bash-Shell-Scripting

-- 01_basic.sh - Basic shell scripting
 ---
+## Concepts of shell scripting from Basic